-Fixed income investments provide payments (in the form of interest) to investors in set amounts at fixed intervals.
-Some of the most common types of fixed income products are corporate or government-issued bonds (more specifically on the latter, treasury bonds or “t-bonds”).
+Fixed-income investments provide payments (in the form of interest) to investors in set amounts at fixed intervals.
+Some of the most common types of fixed-income products are corporate or government-issued bonds (more specifically the latter, treasury bonds or “t-bonds”).
 They are considered more conservative (i.e. less risky) investments than stocks because they are not as sensitive to events that can cause fluctuations in financial markets (such as economic downturns).
 Additionally, US treasury bonds are widely accepted as particularly secure investments due to backing by the US federal government.
 The Chamber Pension Plan’s fixed income manager is Income Research + Management.

-Global equity refers to mutual funds that invest in stocks from around the world and earn dividends.
-Although subject to market fluctuations, these investments are generally better for long term investing to provide higher rates of return.
+Global equity refers to an investment in stocks from around the world that earn dividends.
+Although subject to market fluctuations, these investments are generally better for long-term investment to provide higher rates of return.
 BlackRock is the global equity manager for the Chamber Pension Plan.
 How Our Lifecycle Funds Work for You By using a combination of fixed income and global equity, Chamber Pension Plan’s goal is to diversify the portfolio of investments for each Lifecycle Fund to increase their total value over the long term.
 Over time, a Lifecycle Fund gradually adjusts the mix of asset classes to become more conservative as you approach the year in which you expect to need your retirement assets.

 Put simply, those further from retirement have more time to benefit from riskier investments that pay higher returns over longer periods whereas those closer to retirement will require more stable investments to limit losses in the short term.